talis/bearhug-angular/README.md

         'talis.bearhug']) // declare bearhug as a dependancy .constant('BEARHUG_USER_LOGIN_ENDPOINT','/get/me/a/new/token.json') // where can bearhug get a new bearer token?
         .constant('BEARHUG_FAILED_REFRESH_ROUTE','/'); // angular path to redirect to if unsuccessful

+    app.value('loggedInUser',{}); // declare empty logged in user app.value('oauthCredentials',{});
 ````

-`$rootScope.user` will contain the data returned from `BEARHUG_USER_LOGIN_ENDPOINT`.
-This endpoint should also return an oauth token via the `oauth` property in its JSON response.
-This will be set to `$rootScope.oauth`.
+The angular value `loggedInUser` will be available to be injected into wherever in your app you need access to the current logged in user.
+It will contain the data returned from `BEARHUG_USER_LOGIN_ENDPOINT`.
+This endpoint should also return an oauth token via the `oauth` property in its JSON response, this will be assigned to `oauthCredentials`, which again can be injected where needed.

 That's it.
 All usage of $http will append